Home » Recipes » Dessert » Marshmallow Popcorn Balls

 • Place popped corn in a very large bowl, removing any unpopped kernels.

-• Place the tablespoon of butter on a plate and lightly rub some on your fingertips and palms.
-Gather up a generous half cup of marshmallow popcorn mixture (I like my popcorn balls on the smaller side) and gently mold into a ball shape, almost 2-1/2” in diameter.
-Don’t press the balls too tightly, or they will have a harder texture.
-Aim for balls that are held together as lightly as possible, and they will be much more enjoyable to eat.
+• While mixture is still warm, lightly grease your palms with the remaining tablespoon of butter.
+Gather up a generous half cup of marshmallow popcorn mixture (or make them bigger if you like) and press together gently yet firmly to mold into a ball shape, about 2½'' to 3" in diameter.
+Do not compact them too tightly, or they will be hard to eat once set.
+Aim for balls that are held together as lightly as possible, and they will be much more enjoyable to eat!

-• Place on waxed paper and sprinkle lightly with nonpareils.
+• Place on parchment paper or waxed paper to cool.

 Notes